 The white dome structure which encloses the pyroelectric sensor is called Fresnel lenses, which increase the detection range and it looks opaque.
 It measures 23 mm in diameter.

 • Automatic lights.

 You can find some of the projects using PIR sensor in this site.

-Typical PIR Module Circuit
+Typical PIR Module Internal Circuit Diagram

-For enthusiasts who intend to build the complete PIR module along with the sensor and a full fledged amplifier, the following standard schematic can be employed and used for any relevant PIR sensor based application triggering.
+For enthusiasts who intend to build the complete PIR module along with the sensor and a full fledged amplifier, the following standard PIR schematic can be employed and used for any relevant PIR sensor based application triggering.

 Have further doubts or questions?
 Please feel free to put them forth through the below given comment box